easyuc/EasyUC/smc/README.md

   analysis.
 There is a pressing need for better EasyCrypt support for symbolic evaluation.

-* We need to generalize from proving a single instance of the UC composition theorem to either proving this theorem in EasyCrypt's metatheory (e.g., in Coq), or being able to automatically generate the EasyCrypt proofs of needed instances of the theorem (so support for composition could be added without extending EasyCrypt's trusted computing base).
+* We need to generalize from proving single instances of the UC composition theorem to either proving the theorem in EasyCrypt's metatheory (e.g., in Coq), or being able to automatically generate the EasyCrypt proofs of needed instances of the theorem (so support for composition could be provided without extending EasyCrypt's trusted computing base).

 * Writing functionalities, simulators, etc., directly in EasyCrypt is somewhat tedious and error prone.
-We plan to develop a domain specific language for expressing functionalities, simulators, etc., with the short term goal of automatically translating DSL program to actual EasyCrypt code.
+We plan to develop a domain specific language for expressing functionalities, etc., with the short term goal of automatically translating DSL programs to actual EasyCrypt code.

 Auxiliary Theories